 Since I work with people in my occupation, being confidant about my presentation is really important.
 I’m aware of the change.
 Something that I really enjoy about it, is that I feel better about me.

-Naturally you’d think it all starts with. meal;. mean, that first bite is euphoric.
+Naturally, you’d think it all starts with a meal.
+I mean, that first bite is euphoric.
 You sink your teeth into something so sensationally delicious and an alarm goes off.
-A loud, taste bud tingling alarm that ignites. flurry of adrenaline and calm then sends it gently rushing through your veins.
-With every chew. song sounds, while your hunger hums. melody of appreciation and. symphony of satisfaction sweetly serenades your every sense.
-Okay, so maybe it doesn’t happen as dramatically for you, but for me eating was so much more than eating; it was an event, an experience.
+A loud, taste bud tingling alarm that ignites.
+A flurry of adrenaline and calm then sends it gently rushing through your veins.
+With every chew. song sounds, while your hunger hums.
+The melody of appreciation and. symphony of satisfaction sweetly serenades your every sense.
+Okay, so maybe it doesn’t happen as dramatically for you, but for me, eating was so much more than eating; it was an event, an experience.
 Besides, I’m an Actor and with that comes. certain type of flair, so just go with me.

 There. was, 23, and an impressive 630 lbs. obviously by this point in my life. had become somewhat of. music. aficionado.
 I first tuned in as. child,. have no idea why food sang to me the way it did or why dining added an almost drunken dynamic but even as. kid. recognized the affects immediately.
 In the beginning gluttony was.
 Godsend,. grace that. welcomed with desperation and open arms because frankly, in my house,. needed the music to either fill in the silence or drown out the yelling.
 I indulged in the groove completely and danced furiously under its distraction.
 The benefits that accompanied every bite were both blissful and blurring.
 My relationship with food was. complex one; for as far back as my memory it was. companion and. learned quickly to seek it not for nourishment, but for numbness.